connervieira/Predator/CONFIGURATION.md

 Configuration values in this section are settings specific to management mode.

-- `disk_statistics`
-    - This configuration value is a boolean that enables and disables the disk statistics feature of management mode.
+- `disk_statistics` is a boolean that enables and disables the disk statistics feature of management mode.
-    - Setting this to `false` disables disk statistics, and eliminates the need for the 'psutil' Python package.
+    - Setting this to `false` disables disk statistics, and eliminates the need for the 'psutil' Python package to be installed.